Reaction mechanism study for multinucleon transfer processes in collisions of spherical and deformed nuclei at energies near and above the Coulomb barrier: The $^{16}$O+$^{154}$Sm reaction: SUMMARY

 To understand the experimental data, the $^{16}$O+$^{154}$Sm reaction has been analyzed based on the microscopic framework of the time-dependent Hartree-Fock (TDHF) theory.
 Production cross sections for various transfer channels have been obtained employing the particle-number projection method \cite{PNP}.
 With the use of a statistical compound-nucleus deexcitation model, \texttt{GEMINI++} \cite{GEMINI++,Charity(2010),Mancusi(2010)}, effects of secondary particle evaporation processes have been taken into account.
 From the comparison between the theoretical and the experimental results for production cross sections, we have found reasonable agreement for channels accompanying transfer of a few nucleons.
 For the $E_{\rm lab}$\,=\,85\,MeV case, however, TDHF+GEMINI underestimates production cross sections for many-nucleon transfer channels.
 On the other hand, we have found that cross sections for the higher energy case ($E_{\rm lab}$\,=\,134\,MeV) nicely capture the trends observed for the $E_{\rm lab}$\,=\,85\,MeV case.
 The latter observation indicates possible underestimation of excitation energy of reaction products in the present TDHF+GEMINI analysis.
 It would be possible to improve the description by using, e.g., the stochastic mean-field (SMF) approach \cite{Ayik(2008),Lacroix(2014),KS_AS_Ni-Pb, AS_KS_Xe-Pb}.
 Although the present analysis certainly offers additional information on the multinucleon transfer mechanism, however, it turned out that the orientation effect is rather weak, hard to disentangle from the integrated cross sections, at least for the $^{16}$O+$^{154}$Sm reaction at the two incident energies examined.

-Although we could not see clear orientation effects in the integrated cross sections, some symptom of orientation dependence of transfer dynamics has been observed in TDHF calculations for the $^{16,24}$O+$^{154}$Sm reactions, where the $^{24}$O+$^{154}$Sm system was additionally analyzed to explore isotope dependence of transfer mechanism within the TDHF approach.
+Although we could not see clear orientation effects in the integrated cross sections, some symptom of orientation dependence of transfer dynamics has been observed in TDHF calculations for the $^{16,24}$O+$^{154}$Sm reactions, where the $^{24}$O+$^{154}$Sm system was additionally analyzed to explore isotope as well as orientation dependence of transfer mechanism within the TDHF approach.
 As is naively expected, there is a simple geometric effect on reaction dynamics, which makes reactions take place at larger impact parameters when the deformation axis of $^{154}$Sm is set aligned to the impact parameter vector.
 Apart from the geometric effect, we have found that: \textit{i}) addition of nucleons to the prolately deformed $^{154}$Sm (or tendency towards fusion) may be enhanced when the projectile collides with the equatorial side of $^{154}$Sm, \textit{ii}) removal of nucleons from $^{154}$Sm may be favored when the projectile collides with the tip of $^{154}$Sm.
-Although we could not disentangle such orientation effects from the present experimental data, one may explore them by carefully choosing projectile and target nuclei as well as collision energies, where especially subbarrier regime would be sensitive to single-particle properties, to uncover orientation effects on multinucleon transfer processes in low-energy heavy-ion reactions.
+Although we could not disentangle such orientation effects from the present experimental data, as a future work one may explore the sub-barrier energy regime where data would be sensitive to single-particle properties.